 - If the inside leaves turn yellow or brown, it is probably due to too much watering.

 However, as soon as pups or small offshoots start forming, you can separate them from the mother plant and nurture them.
 These will give you a new flower when they have grown a bit larger.

 So it isn’t possible to make the same plant bloom again.
 But all the offspring you can divide from the main plant will be exact clones of the first one, flower included!

 The Vriesea flower, commonly called Flaming Sword, is truly an outstanding houseplant that will lend your house a definite urban jungle touch!

 A fabulous indoor plant, vriesea is native to tropical forests and is rendered vulnerable by the dry air in our homes.

-Spraying the plant regularly and placing the pot atop a bed of wet gravel will help re-create the plant’s natural habitat.
+Spraying the plant regularly with rainwater and placing the pot atop a bed of wet gravel will help re-create the plant’s natural habitat.